WISDEM/CommonSE/README.md

-# CommonSE

-A collection of utilities for common use across the WISDEM set of tools.
+CommonSE is a collection of utilities for common use across the WISDEM set of tools.

 Author: [S. Andrew Ning](mailto:andrew.ning@nrel.gov)